| java.lang.Object | ||

 The FLASH modes are only available if the camera device

-has a flash unit (android.flash.info.available
+has a flash unit (android.flash.info.available is true).

 If flash TORCH mode is desired, this field must be set to

-ON or OFF, and android.flash.mode
+ON or OFF, and android.flash.mode set to TORCH.

 When set to any of the ON modes, the values chosen by the camera device auto-exposure routine for the overridden fields for a given capture will be available in its CaptureResult.